LLNL/Abmarl/docs/src/gridworld.rst

 is depleted from the attacked agent, and an `attack count`, which dictates the number of attacks an agent can make per turn.

-An AttackActor interprets these properties and processes attack dynamics according to its own internal design.
-In general, each AttackActor determines some set of attackable agents according to the following criteria:
+An :ref:`AttackActor <api_gridworld_actor_attack>` interprets these properties
+and processes the attacks according to its own internal design.
+In general, each AttackActor determines some set of attackable agents according to the following
+criteria:

    #.
 The `attack mapping`, which is a dictionary that determines which `encodings`
       can attack other `encodings` (similar to the `overlapping` parameter for the